chuangcaleb/obsidian-fountain-editor/README.md

 <!-- DOCS: Where to start -->

+### 💿 Manual Installation

+1. 🆕 You may install directly with [BRAT](https://github.com/TfTHacker/obsidian42-brat) using the link of this repo (`https://github.com/chuangcaleb/obsidian-fountain-editor`).
+2. 📤 You can also go to the repo's [Latest Releases](https://github.com/chuangcaleb/obsidian-fountain-editor/releases/latest/) page and manually download the `obsidian-fountain-editor-[version].zip` file, then extract it into your `.obsidian/plugin` directory!

 ### 📢 Notice

 1. 🎉 We're past functional MVP `v1.0.0`!
 You may start using this plugin professionally and safely.
 Just keep in mind that there are still pending optimizations and incomplete features.